 1- What are the Different Categories of auto parts?

 Knowing a bit about the different part categories can help you find the right parts for your needs.
 When reading a repair estimate, you will see several different categories of parts.
 Being aware of these categories offers a good filter for understanding parts quality.

 - OEM Parts – Parts branded and sold by the automaker (Original Equipment Manufacturer) who made your vehicle.
 OE parts are generally considered the highest quality replacement option.

-- Aftermarket Car Parts – Parts backward engineered and branded by a reputable company other than the automaker.
+- Aftermarket Car Parts – Consumer auto parts backward engineered and branded by a reputable company other than the automaker.
 Some examples include Bendix, FRAM and Robert Bosch.